 Star Trek's Jonathan Frakes Played An Important Role On NCIS: Los Angeles

 "Star Trek" veteran Jonathan Frakes has carved quite a legacy out for himself as an actor since replacing Billy Campbell as William Riker, but as a director he's left an even larger footprint.
-That reach has expanded into the world of "NCIS," specifically "NCIS: Los Angeles."
-Frakes directed six episodes of the action-drama over its run, adding to his long resume as a director, with the outings he led for the west-coast "NCIS" spanning eight seasons, and include the memorable Christmas episode "Free Ride" from Season 4.
+That reach expanded into the world of "NCIS," specifically "NCIS: Los Angeles."
+Frakes directed six episodes of the action-drama over its run, adding to his long resume as a director, with the outings he led for the West Coast "NCIS" spanning eight seasons, including the memorable Christmas episode "Free Ride" from Season 4.

-Frakes' influence over the world of "NCIS: LA" doesn't just stop with his directing chops.
-He also has an uncredited appearance in an "NCIS: Los Angeles" episode "Disorder" from Season 2, playing a brief role as the nonspeaking Navy Commander Doctor Stanfill; the "Star Trek" actor goes uncredited for his performance, though he did receive credit for directing this installment.
+Frakes' influence over the world of "NCIS: Los Angeles" didn't just stop with his directing chops.
+He also had an appearance in the Season 2 episode "Disorder," playing a brief role as the non-speaking Navy Commander Doctor Stanfill; the "Star Trek" actor went uncredited for his performance, though he did receive credit for directing this installment.

 Jonathan Frakes has made quite a name for himself as a director